ntb-hackthon/mars-asia-hackathon-2021/README.md

 1. It use the Pinata service to upload file to IPFS.
 2. It use the discord's `splash` command feature that user can submit their pinata private key in the discord channle without public.
-3. Guide owner can turn the huddle01 video chat that provide every new created channel to have the video chat function to their user automaticly.
+3. Guild owner can turn the huddle01 video chat that provide every new created channel to have the video chat function to their user automaticly.

+### Features

+*Guild member*

+1. setup pinata private key by `/pinata` splash cmd
+2. get pinata config by `/pinata-config` splash cmd
+3. upload file to IPFS in discrod

+*Guild Admin*

+1. setup huddle01 video chat for each channel
+2. setup it's private key for the bot to mint NFT for the guild member(with specific role)
+3. setup user to specific role to have mint NFT feature